helga-agentur/ui-components/packages/DynamicContentLoader/README.md

 Serves as a wrapper around all other components below and ensures that they play togehter nicely.

 Handles two events:
-- `addDynamicContentHandler ({ detail: { assembleURL: function, updateResponseStatus:
+- `addDynamicContentUpdater ({ detail: { assembleURL: function, updateResponseStatus:
 function } })`.
 The argument signatures are:
   - `assembleURL (function({ searchParams: SearchParams }))` will be called when new content should be fetched.
 Must return a string or `null` if nothing should be fetched.